Davide Larini

-Davide Larini (born 17 October 2007) is an Italian racing driver who is set to compete in the 2025 GT Cup Open Europe with Mertel Motorsport.
+Davide Larini (born 17 October 2007) is an Italian racing driver who last competed in the Italian GT Championship with A2 Motorsport.
 He previously competed in the 2024 Italian F4 Championship with PHM AIX Racing.

-He is the son of former Formula One driver Nicola Larini.
+Larini is the son of former Formula One driver Nicola Larini.

 Early career

 Karting

 Larini started karting competitively in 2019, most notably clinching third place during the ROK Winter Trophy in 2022 in the Senior ROK category.